saguileran/birdsongs/README.md

   <figcaption><b>Figure 1.</b>  Motor gestures model diagram.</figcaption>
 </figure></center>

-## Object-Oriented Thinking
+### Object-Oriented Thinking

 By leveraging the Object-Oriented Programming (OOP) paradigm, the need for lengthy code is minimized.
 Additionally, the execution and implementation of the model are efficient and straightforward, allowing for the creation and comparison of several syllables with a single line of code.
 To solve the optimization problem and to analyze and compare real and synthetic birdsong, five objects are created:

 - **BirdSong**: Read an audio using its file name and a path sobject, it computes the audio spectral and temporal features.
 It can also split the audio into syllables (in process).
 - **Syllable**: Create a birdsong syllable from a birdsong object using a time interval that can be selected in the plot or defined as a list.
 The spectral and temporal features of the syllable are automatically computed.
 - **Optimizer**: Create an optimizer that solves the minimization problem using the method entered (the default is brute force but can be changed to leastsq, bfgs, newton, etc. The use of a different method to brute force need to add additional parameters.
 Further information in [lmfit](https://lmfit.github.io/lmfit-py/fitting.html)) in a feasible region that can be modified.
-- **Plot**: Visualize the birdsong and sylalble objects and their spectral and temporal features.
+- **Plotter**: Visualize the birdsong and sylalble objects and their spectral and temporal features.
 It also include a functionality to select points from the spectrum.
 - **Paths**: Manage the package paths, audio files and results directories.

 For each object an icon is defined as follows: